florinpatrascu/micro-docs/WEB-INF/views/content/microwebapp.md

             └ i18N.yml             - default localization configuration file
           └ locales                - folder containing the localization files └ messages.properties  - English terms
-          └ helpers.yml            - optional file containing helpers definitions
+          └ helpers                - optional folder containing helpers definitions └ my_helper.yml        - a user helper
           └ routes.yml             - optional file defining your REST API
-          └ application.bsh        - this is a startup controller
+          └ application.bsh        - this is the startup controller
-          └ micro-config.yml       - Micro's main configuration file
+          └ micro-config.yml       - Micro configuration file
        └ controllers               - application controllers, scripting
        └ views                     - repositories
          └ content                 - main repository
          └ templates               - main template files used as web main layouts └ web.xml                   - standard servlet configuration file, rarely edited.

-The structure above is the proposed layout, Micro allowing you to organize your files with a greater flexibility.
+The structure above is a typical layout, Micro allowing you to organize your files with a greater flexibility.
 THose of you familiar with deploying Java web applications will recognize immediately the layout of a

 <span class="label label-info">WEB-INF</span>
 Based on the Sun Microsystems Java Servlet 2.3 Specification, this directory contains the supporting Web resources for a Web application, including the web.xml file and the classes and lib directories.
 Which is why Micro's main active components are deployed in this folder.
 There is also a security aspect.
 A wrongly configured application server will not read from this folder, unless is really bad configured.